Stretch marks are common and there’s not much you can do to avoid them or treat them.

 Some people get stretch marks and others don’t.
 Whether you get stretch marks or not can depend on your skin type – some people just have more elastic skin that can stretch easily without leaving a mark.
 If you have a close relative who got stretch marks in pregnancy, such as your mother, you're more likely to develop them yourself.

 Mums-to-be who put on more than the average amount of weight and those who have twins or more are also more likely to get them.
 During pregnancy, it's normal to put on weight over a relatively short period of time.
 However, it's a myth that you need to 'eat for two', even if you're expecting twins or triplets.
 Most women gain between 10kg and 12.5kg (22 and 28lb) in pregnancy, although weight gain varies a great deal from woman to woman.

-Creams that claim to prevent or stop stretch marks are unlikely to have any effect.
-They won’t prevent the skin breaking because they can’t reach the middle layer or dermis.
+There are many creams and oils on the market that claim to prevent or stop stretch marks but they unlikely to have any effect.
+They can’t reach the middle layer or dermis.

 Stretch marks will fade over time after your baby is born.

 I've been slathering myself in Bio Oil and some hideously expensive body butter stuff meant especially for pregnant tums and for combating stretch marks since about month two.

 - Macdonald S, Magill-Cuerden J (2012) Mayes’ Midwifery, 14th edition, London, Ballière Tindall

 - NHS Choices [accessed 10 February 2015] Stretch marks in pregnancy.
 Review: 17 July 2016:http://www.nhs.uk/Conditions/pregnancy-and-baby/pages/stretch-marks-pregnant.aspx#close .